TickTeam/guide-tt/ios_app/how_to_assign_tasks_to_others.md

 Use the following steps to assign tasks:

-1.Select a shared list a task.
+1.Select a shared list and a task in it.

 2.Tap the option menu in the upper-right hand of the screen.